 Abbigail and Isabelle Carlsen

-May 12, 2006 - A team of 30 people, including 18 surgeons from various specialties at the Mayo Clinic, begin a successful 10-12 hour operation to separate the girls.
+May 12, 2006 - A team of 30 people, including 18 surgeons from various specialties at the Mayo Clinic in Rochester, Minnesota perform a successful operation to separate the girls.

 Regina and Renata Salinas Fierros

 Born August 2, 2005, in Los Angeles to Sonia Fierros and Federico Salinas.
 Born facing each other and joined from the lower chest to the pelvis, they are fused in several places including the liver and genitals, and they share a large intestine.
 Regina is born with one kidney.